N0tHorizon/portfoliovercel/resume.md

 **Bug Hunter, 03/2026 - Current**
 **Octopus Deploy**
 * Developed tests and executed them to report the results to the platform.
-* Developed deployment strategies using Octopus Deploy for efficient software releases.
-* Collaborated with cross-functional teams to enhance deployment processes and workflows.
-* Provided technical support to users, troubleshooting deployment-related issues effectively.

 **Quality Assurance Engineer, 01/2026 - Current**
 **Brilliant**